-Winter will continue its hold on New Jersey for at least a while longer, which means that you could experience more inclement weather.
-Snow, sleet and ice can make the roads treacherous and jeopardize your ability to get from point A to point B safely.
+With the end of winter and the beginning of spring in New Jersey, motorists can expect to continue to experience inclement weather.
+Melting snow, sleet and ice can make the roads treacherous and jeopardize your ability to get from point A to point B safely.

-Even though you may drive in these conditions every year, it never hurts to review safe traveling rules for winter weather.
+Even though you may drive in these conditions every year, it never hurts to review safe traveling rules for early spring weather.
 Otherwise, the smallest oversight or mistake could lead to disaster.

 These tips could save your life

-Driving in winter weather requires concentration and certain adjustments to your normal driving habits.
+Driving in slippery conditions requires concentration and certain adjustments to your normal driving habits.
 Below are tips that serve as a reminder of how to do that when the weather gets bad: